mrlancelot/MapYoutubeVideos/scripts/V01_japan_not_split_germany.md

 ## Narration

-Germany was split in half.
-Japan wasn't.
-Why?
-After World War 2, the Allies divided Germany between America, Britain, France, and the Soviet Union.
+Why was Germany split after World War II—but Japan wasn’t?

+After World War II, the Allies divided Germany between the United States, Britain, France, and the Soviet Union.
+What began as occupation zones quickly became Cold War borders.

 Stalin wanted the same for Japan.

-He demanded Hokkaido.
-The northern island.
-Truman said no. America had dropped the bombs.
-America had won the Pacific.
-America would control Japan alone.
-Stalin backed down.
-One decision.
-If Truman had said yes, there would be a North Japan and South Japan today.
-Just like Korea.
-The Cold War almost created another divided nation.
+He demanded Hokkaido, the northern island, and pushed to divide Japan just like Germany.
+But one man said no, General Douglas MacArthur.
+He warned that splitting Japan would create chaos and hand communism a foothold in Asia.

+America would occupy Japan alone.

+Stalin was furious but backed down.

 ---